gnosischain/documentation/docs/bridges/hashi/Application.md

 ### Pull flow

 In pull flow, data is being read from time to time on the source chain (Goerli).
 A scenario is tested: an owner from Goerli's Safe (which is not the owner from Gnosis Chain's Safe) is able to create a transaction for GC Safe, even though it is not the owner for GC Safe.
-The security of pull flow rely on: block header provided by ShoyuBashi and proof provided by [eth_getProof](https://docs.alchemy.com/reference/eth-getproof) API from Goerli node.
+The security of pull flow relies on: block header provided by ShoyuBashi and proof provided by [eth_getProof](https://docs.alchemy.com/reference/eth-getproof) API from Goerli node.
 The proof is verified by an off-chain verifier at the current version.

 ![](../../../static/img/bridges/hashi/SafeOnHashi-PullFlow.png)